danwilliams64/DJWSegmentedViewController/README.md

 ## Installation

 Simply add `DJWSegmentedViewController` to your Podfile if you're using Cocoapods.
-Alternatively, add `DJWActionSheet.h` and `DJWActionSheet.m` to your project.
+Alternatively, add `DJWSegmentedViewController.h` and `DJWSegmentedViewController.m` to your project.
 Included in this repository is a demo application, showing the project in action.

 # License